wazedde/ucom/README.md

 - Run `cargo build --release` in the root of this project.
 - After completion the executable can be found in the `target/release` directory.

+## Limitations
+- Only works on macOS, no Windows yet.
+- Requires that Unity Hub and the editors are installed in the default locations.

 ## `ucom help`

 ```